Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model: Curie--Weiss model

-where $c$ is an absolute constant. \end{theorem} Incidentally, after this manuscript was submitted, it was brought to our attention that an article by Eichelsbacher and L\"owe (2009) was in preparation, where the same result (Theorem \ref{t3.1}) is proved, along the same lines as our proof.
-Eichelsbacher and L\"owe (2009) has generalizations of Theorem \ref{t3.1} to some other mean-field models.
+Incidentally, after this manuscript was submitted, it was brought to our attention that an article by \citet{eichelsbacherlowe09} was in preparation, where the same result (Theorem \ref{t3.1}) is proved, along the same lines as our proof. \citet{eichelsbacherlowe09} has generalizations of Theorem \ref{t3.1} to some other mean-field models.